pichsenmeister/barrel-js/README.md

 Template expressions can be escaped by using `\\` in front of the expression and the closing `}` symbol.
 For example `"Hey \\${first_name\\}!"` will result in `"Hey ${first_name}!"`.

-### Filtering JSON
+### Filtering JSON properties

-To filter a json payload for specific property, you can use the `filter` function.
+To filter a json payload for specific properties use the `filter` function.

 ```javascript
 const barrel = require('barrel-js');